-Friends remember father, marine shot and killed in North Charlotte
+Friends remember father, Marine shot and killed in north Charlotte

-Charlotte police released new details in the shooting death of a 29-year-old father of three and marine.
+CHARLOTTE, N.C. – The Charlotte-Mecklenburg Police Department released new details in the shooting death of a 29-year-old father of three and Marine.

 Damario Tillman was shot and killed Saturday night near Hovis Road in north Charlotte.
 Police have arrested 27-year-old Darryanna Hearn and charged her with murder.
 They say Hearn and Tillman knew each other but it’s unclear how.